-Chesapeake, VA - This branch campus is located in a class-A commercial building on the main access route to the city of Chesapeake.
+Chesapeake, VA - Cambridge College's Chesapeake Center is located in a class-A commercial building on the main access route to the city of Chesapeake.
 This modern building is handicapped-accessible and is approved by the city for education purposes.
 Shopping and restaurants are near by.